gemrb/gemrb.github.io/Manpage.md

     The value is a bitfield.
 Set it to 1 to enable a few GUI enhancements, mostly in BG2.
 Add or set to 2 to try to autoidentify items on transfer (if the character has enough lore).
 Add or set 4 if you want to skip the item description window when opening bags.
 Enabled by default.
+Add or set 8 if you want the game to stop mouse scrolling the area at its edges when the window loses focus.

 <!-- end list -->